Skip to main content

 12.2 Post-Termination

-Upon termination or expiration of the Agreement:
+Upon termination or expiration of the Agreement, and unless Customer instructs otherwise in writing:

 12.3 Deletion Certification